quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Benchmarking the inter-haplotype distance method using simulations

 We first tested the inter-haplotype cosine distance approach using simulated data (Materials and Methods).
-Perhaps unsurprisingly, we find that the method's power is mostly limited by a) the initial mutation rate of the $k$-mer mutation type affected by the mutator allele and b) the total number of *de novo* germline mutations in the dataset (that is, the product of the number of haplotypes and the number of mutations per haplotype) (Figure {@fig:simulations}).
-For example, given 100 haplotypes with an average of 500 *de novo* germline mutations each, our method has nearly 100% power detect a mutator allele that increases the C>T *de novo* mutation rate by 10%.
+Perhaps unsurprisingly, we find that the method's power is mostly limited by the initial mutation rate of the $k$-mer mutation type affected by the mutator allele and the total number of *de novo* germline mutations in the dataset (that is, the product of the number of haplotypes and the number of mutations per haplotype) (Figure {@fig:simulations}).
+For example, given 50 haplotypes with an average of 500 *de novo* germline mutations each, our method has nearly 90% power detect a mutator allele that increases the C>T *de novo* mutation rate by 10%.
 However, the method only has about 10% power to detect a mutator of identical effect size that affects the C>G mutation rate, since C>G mutations are expected to make up a much smaller fraction of all *de novo* germline mutations to begin with.
-These simulations also demonstrate that our method is well-powered to detect large-effect mutator alleles (e.g., those that increase the mutation rate of a specific $k$-mer by 50%), even with a relatively smaller number of total mutations in the dataset.
+These simulations also demonstrate that our method is well-powered to detect large-effect mutator alleles (e.g., those that increase the mutation rate of a specific $k$-mer by 50%), even with a relatively small number of mutations per haplotype.

 ![**Simulations to assess the power of the inter-haplotype distance method.** We simulated *de novo* germline mutations on the specified number of haplotypes, such that 50% of haplotypes were affected by a mutator allele that increased the mutation rate of the specified $k$-mer by the specified effect size (an effect size of 1.5 indicates a 50% increase in the mutation rate).
 The colors of the lines indicate the number of simulated mutations on each haplotype (before augmenting the mutation rate with a mutator allele).
 Given a specific combination of parameters, the y-axis denotes the fraction of 100 simulations in which the simulated mutator allele could be detected at a p-value of 0.05.
 Shaded areas indicate the standard deviation of that fraction.](images/sims.png){#fig:simulations width=7in}